nicolashahn/nicolashahn.github.io/_posts/unpublished/2019-04-28-program-in-python-go-rust.md

 unsurprising](https://insights.stackoverflow.com/survey/2019#technology-_-most-loved-dreaded-and-wanted-languages)).
 I'll continue to use Go at work happily (along with Python) since it really is a great language for building stable and maintainable applications with many contributors from many backgrounds.
+Its inflexibility and minimalism which makes it less enjoyable to use (for me) becomes its strength here.
 If I had to choose the language for the backend of a new web application, it would be Go.

 I'm pretty satisfied with the range of programming tasks that are covered by these three languages - there's virtually no project that one of them wouldn't be a great choice